RobMeades/Hardware/README.md

 # Hardware
-This repository contains all the schematic and PCB information for RoboOne and its charger, described in overview here.
+This repository contains all the schematic and PCB information for RoboOne and its charger, described in full here.

 http://www.meades.org/robots/robots.html